andrew-johnson-4/andrew-johnson-4/README.md

 ### Work-Order Priorities

 * C Frontend to be mostly standards compliant + some common C extensions
-* LSTS frontend to feel like a fully formed language
+* LSTS to feel like a stable language
+   * LSTS has lots of cool features (mission accomplished)
+   * now it just needs to soundly and efficiently compile stuff
+   * typechecking (full soundness proofs) with some notable exceptions that are theoretically unavoidable (template divergence, principle of nominal trust)
+   * good error messages
+   * FAST code and compilation speeds (sub 1s self-compilation on Github task runners)

 ### Upcoming Planned Features
 * Language Standard v1.0